michael1visser/python-flash-cards/plan.md

     input for number of cards.
     increment round number
     query db for count of cards.
-    create list with 1-total number of cards. run randomize_deck() against input list
+    create list with total number of cards. run randomize_deck() against input list
-    create list using first x numbers.
-    query db for cards matching ids in list. add correct/incorrect keys to cards
+    UPDATE - use built in random function in peewee to pull initial deck add correct/incorrect keys to cards
     run play_game()

-randomize_deck()
+shuffle_deck()
     accept list as arg
     randomize list order and
     return new list